 ABOUT

 As part of the Covid exodus from NYC, Bergman currently lives and works in a barn in Saugerties, NY.
 She grew up in the Washington metro area, where she studied at the Corcoran School of Art.
-Bergman earned a BA in fine art and education from Univeristy of Massachusets at Amherst, graduating summa cum laude, and an MA at Smith College before relocating to Manhattan to study painting at The Art Students League.
-Her collection of 24 paintings entitled "LIVES ELIMINATED, DREAMS ILLUMINATED", purchased by the Dr. David Milch Foundation, has been exhibited at Brandeis University, the Museum of Science and History in Jacksonville F, the Ritz Museum in Jacksonville FL, and is on long term display at Mana Contemporary in Jersey City, NJ with musical compositions for each painting by renowned composer Ella Milch Sheriff, and an extensive educational component to the exhibition.
+Bergman earned a BA in fine art and education from University of Massachusetts at Amherst, graduating summa cum laude, and an MA at Smith College before relocating to Manhattan to study painting at The Art Students League.
+Her collection of 24 paintings entitled "LIVES ELIMINATED, DREAMS ILLUMINATED", purchased by the Dr. David Milch Foundation, has been exhibited at Brandeis University, the Museum of Science and History in Jacksonville FL, the Ritz Museum in Jacksonville FL, and is on long term display at Mana Contemporary in Jersey City, NJ with musical compositions for each painting by renowned composer Ella Milch Sheriff, and an extensive educational component to the exhibition.
 Bergman's work has been featured in publications ranging from The New York Times to Juxtapoz Magazine.
 She has had three solo exhibitions at the O.K.
 Harris Gallery in New York, which represented her for a decade.
 Other solo and two-person exhibitions include the Makor Gallery and Tria Gallery in New York and the Corey Helford Gallery in Los Angeles.
 Her many group shows include Plus One Gallery in London, Carl Hammer Gallery in Chicago, and Jonathan Levine Gallery and Claire Oliver Fine Art in New York.